 Antibody-drug Conjugates or ADCs are highly targeted biopharmaceutical drugs that combine monoclonal antibodies specific to surface antigens present on particular tumor cells with highly potent anti-cancer agents linked via a chemical linker.

-With four approved drugs on the market, ADCs have become a powerful class of therapeutic agents in oncology and hematology.
+With 12 approved drugs on the market, ADCs have become a powerful class of therapeutic agents in oncology and hematology.

-Antibody-drug Conjugates or ADCs are empowered antibodies (mAbs) designed to harness the targeting ability of monoclonal antibodies by linking them to cell-killing agents.
+Antibody-drug Conjugates (ADC) are empowered antibodies (mAbs) designed to harness the targeting ability of monoclonal antibodies by linking them to cell-killing agents.
 An ideal ADC has:

 - A highly selective monoclonal antibody (mAb) for a tumor-associated antigen that has restricted or no expression on normal (healthy) cells;